 If you don’t yet have access to an employee experience survey or management tools, that’s OK!
-Read on to discover four reasons why good employees leave bad managers.
+Read on to discover four reasons why good employees managers with certain bad traits.
 If you observe any of the following, take action as soon as possible!

 1. Bad managers give feedback too often (or not at all).

 The Predictive Index® conducted a people management study in which 5,103 people told us about their managers.
 Our research showed us that great bosses give just the right amount of feedback.

 As you can see (below), managers who gave “just the right amount of feedback” were rated—on average—an 8.6 on a scale of 1-10.
 Managers who gave no feedback at all scored an average rating of 4.2.
 On the opposite end of the spectrum, managers who gave “way too much” feedback earned a 4.5.

 If you’re unsure whether your managers give the appropriate amount of feedback, have them ask their employees during 1:1s.
 Or, if you don’t think employees will tell the truth, consider sending a quick survey they can answer anonymously.

 Key takeaway: When in doubt, it’s better to give more feedback than less.
 Take a look at how the numbers stack up when you compare “I get some feedback, but not as much as I’d like” (6.5) to “I get a little more feedback than I’d like” (7.1).

 2. Bad managers don’t invest in their people.